AdobeDocs/commerce-merchant-services.en/help/data-connection/events.md

 role: Admin, Developer
 feature: Personalization, Integration, Eventing
 ---
-# Experience Platform Connector Events
+# Data Connection Events

-The following lists the Commerce events available when you install the Experience Platform connector extension.
+The following lists the Commerce events available when you install the Data Connection extension.
 The data these events collect is sent to the Adobe Experience Platform edge.
 You can also create [custom events](custom-events.md) to collect additional data not provided out of the box.

 In addition to the data the following events collect, you also get [other data](https://experienceleague.adobe.com/docs/experience-platform/edge/data-collection/automatic-information.html) provided by the Adobe Experience Platform Web SDK.